chromium/chromium/docs/clangd.md

 use it, either by placing it first on your `PATH`, or through editor-specific configuration.

+*** note
+Note: The clangd provided by Chromium does not support optional features like remote indexing (see https://crbug.com/1358258).
+If you want those features, you'll need to use a different build of clangd.
+***

 ## Setting Up

 1. Make sure generated ninja files are up-to-date.